Finite dimensional quantum pure states, bra and kets. Mixed states are MState in that file.

 The Maximally Entangled State, or MES, on a d×d system.
 In principle there are many, this

 is specifically the MES with an all-positive phase.
-For instance on d := Fin 2
+For instance on d := Fin 2, this is the

 Equations